Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Dotted Ties

 Dotted ties can be a perfect choice for more occasional meetings.
-Try to pair them with a nice solid shirt and suit.
+Try pairing them with a nice, solid shirt and a suit.
 Avoid using them too much, though.
 Having one dotted tie for your wardrobe can be enough.

 Plaid Ties